1. BRM Guide

 This question asks about whether your company has implemented any commercial incentives, sanctions or standards for suppliers and/or business partners in order to support your company’s ESG goals and targets.
 This could include a scoring system for tender processes that gives preference to suppliers and/or business partners achieving certain ESG goals; offering beneficial terms to enable supplier investment in low carbon technology; sanctions for safety breaches, etc.

-- Answer partial yes if you can provide evidence that your company has some examples of ESG-linked incentives and sanctions but no overall strategic approach
+• Answer partial yes if you can provide evidence that your company has implemented ESG-linked incentives or sanctions with 2 or more of its significant suppliers or business partners (for example, warehousing or logistics partner) but cannot provide evidence of an overall strategic approach

 Applicability: Brand, Retailer, Brand and Retailer